 - Be upfront about your products.
 This is a major complaint about all those meal boxes — they require your email address before they let you see sample menus.

 The role of communication in lead nurturing

 Lead nurturing is often something that happens over time, although some purchases are fast.
 Think about buying a new pair of shoes or a new shirt.
 You’re not going to buy the first product you see, even if you know the brand, color, and style you want.
 As we discussed earlier, organizing offerings help customers see all options that fit their needs in one place.
 In brick and mortar stores, that might mean providing good internet access so that shoppers can find online options before they buy.

-When there’s a longer lag between the beginning of your shopper journey and its end, businesses should keep in touch with you, gently reminding you of the products you shopped and offering new arrivals that meet your needs.
-Setting up an email sequence helps keep communication fresh and works even if the prospect visited a brick and mortar store when salespeople ask for email addresses.
+When there’s a long lag between the beginning of your shopper journey and its end, businesses should keep in touch with you, gently reminding you of the products you shopped for and offering new arrivals that meet your needs.
+Setting up an email sequence helps keep communication fresh and works even if the prospect visited a brick-and-mortar store when salespeople ask for email addresses.
 That’s easy to do, especially if you run some type of in-store contest where shoppers enter their email into a drawing or when they get a spin at the prize wheel.

 By coding prospects when you add them to your mailing list, you’re sure to send the right messaging.
 So, if a visitor searched for a blouse, you might send them coupons to entice them to buy it, messages about sales, or give them alternatives to the original blouse.
 Alternatively, you might send messaging about pants or shoes that coordinate with a blouse they purchased.

 Online, there are lots of other ways to nurture leads.
 One way is to use remarketing campaigns.
 That means people who visited your online page see your ads pop up on social media and other places.

 Here’s where the rubber meets the road and your cash register sings.